Wave Optics JEE Mains Questions

 Option c – Plane mirror

-Which one of the following is not true about the image formed by a plane mirror?
+Which statement is incorrect regarding the image formed by a plane mirror?

-(a) It is of the same size as the subject.
+(a) The image is the same size as the object

-(d) It is formed as far behind the mirror as the object is in front.
+(d) The image appears as far behind the mirror as the object is in front

-Statement I Due to diffused or irregular reflection of light, a closed room gets light even if no direct sunlight falls inside the room.
-Statement II Irregular reflection, where the reflected rays are not parallel, does not follow the laws of reflection.
-Codes
+Statement I: Diffused or irregular reflection allows a closed room to be lit even without direct sunlight entering.
+Statement II: In irregular reflection, the reflected rays are not parallel and do not follow the laws of reflection.
+Codes:

-(a) Both Statements I and II are correct and statement II is the correct explanation of statement I.
+(a) Both statements I and II are correct, and II correctly explains I

-(b) Both Statements I and II are correct but statement II is not the correct explanation of statement I.
+(b) Both statements I and II are correct, but II is not the correct explanation of I

-(c) Statement I is correct, but statement Il is incorrect.
+(c) Statement I is correct, but statement II is incorrect

-Option c – Statement I is correct, but statement Il is incorrect
+Option c – Statement I is correct, but statement II is incorrect

-The radius of curvature of the plane mirror is
+What is the radius of curvature of a plane mirror?

 (a) Zero